Cornelia Sabiiti

 Cornelia Sabiti Kakooza, (née Cornelia Sabiiti), is a Ugandan lawyer and judge on the High Court of Uganda.
 She was appointed to that court by president Yoweri Museveni, on 8 February 2018.

 Background and education

-She graduated from the Faculty of Law of Makerere University, Uganda's largest and oldest public university, with a Bachelor of Laws.
+She attended Mt.
+St. Mary's College Namagunga for her O-level and A-level studies.
+In March 1992, she graduated from the Faculty of Law of Makerere University, Uganda's largest and oldest public university, with a Bachelor of Laws.
 The following year, she was awarded a Diploma in Legal Practice by the Law Development Centre, in Kampala, Uganda's capital city.
+In January 1996, she graduated with a Master of Laws in International Law from Makerere University.
 She also holds a Postgraduate Diploma in Procurement, obtained from the International Labour Organization, at its training facility in Turin, Italy.